 The University Libraries provide a full range of resources and services in person and virtually.
 The Libraries are open long hours and are conveniently located on each of USM's three campuses (Gorham, Lewiston-Auburn, and Portland).
 The Libraries offer a range of comfortable spaces for studying, group work, and assistance.
 Find out more at http://usm.maine.edu/library.

 Learning Commons at Glickman Library (2nd Floor) and Gorham Library offer research and writing help, learning assistance, group study rooms, and computers and technology support.
 Similar services are offered at the Lewiston-Auburn Library Information Commons.
 Find out more at http://usm.maine.edu/learningcommons.

 - Student computers, full wireless access, printing and scanning

 - Tutoring in technology assistance

-- Over 240 library databases, most full text
+- Over 240 library databases, most offering full text options

 - Access to over 35,000 electronic journals via our databases with most articles available in full text

 - URSUS Catalog access to 375,000 books supplemented by more than 1.5 million print titles held in the libraries of the other campuses of the University of Maine System, the Maine State Library, and the Bangor Public Library with two or three day intercampus delivery